Please read the information below before scheduling:

 What's the difference between regular deep tissue massage and orthopedic or structural bodywork?
 Structural and orthopedic bodywork require much more training, which includes advanced assessment skills and a wide range of techniques to resolve challenging cases.
 This level of training and experience means you will likely receive more benefit from one session than from many regular deep tissue massages where the therapist may treat without assessment or specific techniques to address your condition, maybe not even in the correct problem areas.
 Most people are happy to realize that they will need fewer sessions when we find the root of your problems.
 It can be dangerous for someone untrained in injury massage to address injuries, potentially causing more harm than good.

 What's the difference between orthopedic and structural bodywork?
-Orthopedic bodywork focuses on areas of complaint or specific injuries.
-Structural integration focuses on overall posture.
+Orthopedic bodywork focuses on areas of complaint or specific injuries and I use many different types of techniques.
+Structural integration focuses more holistically on the body's posture and movement and uses primarily myofascial release.
 There is a lot of overlap.
 It's more about your goals.

 How many sessions will I need and how far apart should they be?
 It depends on: your goals (progress or maintenance), how long have you had the condition, how advanced or complicated or serious, how much are you willing to change your habits and do self healing on your own, and how many bodywork sessions can you do closely together, and how much discomfort can you tolerate in one session to work out areas of significant adhesion, spasm or neurological holding?
 I generally recommend a series of 3-4 sessions close together to start so that the progress really sticks.
 When sessions are spread over more than a month, we tend to keep the condition from worsening rather than making progress.
 The closer the sessions are together, the more benefit you receive from each one.
 That is the cumulative benefit goes up.
 For structural integration sessions, anywhere from twice a week to once a month is okay, though once a week or every other week is the norm.